ericmuckley/fluid_channel_modeling/README.md

 1. Image data is stored inside the *\data* directory.
 2. The Python notebook *channel_modeling.ipynb* crops the images in the *\data* directory to remove regions outside the channel area.
-3. The trimmed image data is saved to numpy file called *model_info.npy*.
+3. The trimmed image data is saved to numpy file called *compiled_data.npy*.
 4. The Python notebook *cross_section_modeling.ipynb* then reads in the trimmed image data.
 5. Each image is split into columns of pixels, where each column of pixels represents a single cross section of the image.
 6. The initial image cross section (first column of pixels) is populated with elliptical bubbles.
 The bubbles are allowed to change shape and size using Monte Carlo methods to find a configuration of simulated bubbles which matches the void fraction cross section of the image.